Money saving tips

 Free School Meals

-All children in primary 1 to 5 get free school meals.
-Check below if you are entitled to free school meals after primary 5.
+All children in Primary 1 to 5 get free school meals.
+Check if you are entitled to free school meals after primary 5.

 School Clothing Grants

-You may be able to get financial help with your child's school clothing and shoes.
-This help is called a 'school clothing grant'.
-You apply to your local council. https://www.mygov.scot/clothing-grants
+You may be able to get financial help with your child's school clothing and shoes through the School Clothing Grant.

 Who can apply and the amount of money you'll get depends on your local council.
 Everybody who gets a school clothing grant will get at least:

 Best Start Grant and Best Start Foods are payments that help towards the costs of being pregnant or looking after a child.
-They’re part of the 5 family payments you may be able to get from Social Security Scotland, along with Scottish.
-Child Payment.
+They’re part of the five family payments you may be able to get from Social Security Scotland, along with Scottish Child Payment.

 Best Start Grant is made up of 3 one-off payments: